This manual is for Eclector version 0.12.0.

 This generic function does not have a default method since the purpose of the package is the construction of custom parse results.
 Thus, a client must define a method on this generic function.

-skipped input should not be represented or a client-specific
+input should not be represented or a client-specific representation of

 .